SagaeHaruki/SGameScripts/README.md

 - Minor adjustments to ik system
 - Adding slope detections (for speed change)
 - Adjusting pelvis movement
 - Minor adjustments to the jumping method
+- Preventing movements when jumping (including the booleans)
 - Re-Coding some parts of the old player movement system

 <h1>Previous Changes</h1>